Radfordhound/OpenLW/README.md

 Based on Sajid's project of the same name, LWAPI is a library that aims to drastically simplify the process of creating DLL mods for Sonic Lost World!

-### Building
+### Download

-1. Download [the latest release of LWAPIBindingGenerator](https://github.com/Radfordhound/LWAPIBindingGenerator/releases/latest) and save it somewhere.

-2. Set the `LWAPI_BINDING_GENERATOR_DIR` environment variable in Windows to the directory you placed `LWAPIBindingGenerator.exe` in.

-3. Open [LWAPI.sln](LWAPI/LWAPI.sln) and hit build.

-You should get a .lib file in the `LWAPI/bin/$(Configuration)` directory, where `$(Configuration)` is either `Debug` or `Release` depending on the configuration you used to build.
+This repository uses GitHub Actions to automatically build a new version of the LWAPI library after every commit!

+To use LWAPI in your project, **just [click here to download the latest build](https://nightly.link/Radfordhound/OpenLW/workflows/lwapi/master/LWAPI.zip)**, link against the .lib file, and include LWAPI.h and the OpenLW headers from this repository that contain the classes/functions/etc. you wish to use in your project.

-This .lib file contains auto-generated assembly bindings for every function from the game that is supported by LWAPI.
+The .lib file contains auto-generated assembly bindings for every function from the game that is supported by LWAPI.

-In your dll mod, you can simply link against this .lib file, include LWAPI.h and the OpenLW headers, and build your dll.

 The compiler will automatically optimize-out the bindings that are not used in your dll mod, leaving only the ones which are used.

-All of this enables you to write very simple/readable code for your dll mods, similar to what Sonic Team's actual codebase would have looked like!
+All of this enables you to write very simple/readable code for your dll mods that's similar to what Sonic Team's actual codebase would have looked like!

 ### Example